Aringan0323/COSI-21A-Pseudocode-Testing/README.md

 ## Usage

 When testing a new pseudocode problem, make a copy of <code>skeleton.py</code> which is provided in the <code>problems</code>
 folder.
 This file has all of the necessary imports that you will need to get started with testing a pseudocode quesiton, but you may remove unnecessary imports if you wish.
-Make surethat the new file you create is in the <code>problems</code> folder, or that the path specified is to the <code>src</code> folder.
+Make sure that the new file you create is in the <code>problems</code> folder, or that the path specified is to the <code>src</code> folder.

 ## About Stacks and Queues